httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 require authentication.
 It is possible for an origin to hide the fact that it requires authentication by not generating Unauthorized status codes, however that only works with non-cryptographic authentication schemes: cryptographic signatures require a fresh nonce to be signed.
-At the time of writing, there was no existing way for the origin to share such a nonce without exposing the fact that it serves resources that require authentication.
-This document proposes a new non-probeable cryptographic authentication scheme.
+Prior to this document, there was no existing way for the origin to share such a nonce without exposing the fact that it serves resources that require authentication.
+This document defines a new non-probeable cryptographic authentication scheme.

 --- middle